intermountainneuroimaging/hierarchy-curator/README.md

         ...
 ```

 This pattern is consistent for all containers.
-For the files container there is a
+For the files container the method is
-`curate_file` method that must be defined as which takes `_file` as input (note the
+named `curate_file` and takes `file_` as input (note the underscore).
-use the underscore).

 ### Validate Methods
 In addition to the curate methods, the implementation can inherit _validate_ methods